Shunyata338/Shunyata338.github.io/README.md

         const reasons = [
             "your smile brightens my day",
             " you listen to you without judgment",
-            " I feel at peace when you're with them", " you make you laugh",
+            " I feel at peace when you're with you",
+            " you make you laugh",
             " I share common interests",
             " you support my dreams",
             " you are kind to everyone",
             " your presence is comforting",
-            " I trust them completely",
+            " I trust you completely",
             " you encourage me to be my best self",
             " you understand you like no one else",
             " I share great chemistry",
             " you respect my boundaries",
-            " I can be myself around them",
+            " I can be myself around you",
-            " you're intelligent and you learn from them", " you're creative and inspire you",
+            " you're intelligent and you learn from you", " you're creative and inspire you",
             " you show your love in the way you need", " you remember small details about you",